christophaigner/christophaigner.github.io/pages/quotes.md

 <ol>
     <li><q>If you feed your mind as often as you feed your stomach, then you’ll never have to worry about feeding your stomach or a roof over your head or clothes on your back. - Albert Einstein</q></li>
     <li><q>Your actions are a consequence of your thoughts.
 Your thoughts are a consequence of what you consume.<br>And in the modern age, what you consume is largely a consequence of how you select and refine your social media feed.<br>Choose better inputs.
 Get better outputs. - James Clear</q></li>
+    <li><q>Your attitude, not aptitude, determines your altitude. - Zig Ziglar</q></li>
+    <li><q>Don't over-improve your weaknesses.
+If you're not good at something, work on it until it no longer prevents your progress, but the bulk of your time is better spent maximizing your strengths. - James Clear</q></li>
 </ol>
 </details>